goxr3plus/java-google-speech-api/README.md

 # Java Google Speech API

+### Description
+This project is designed to be simple and efficient, using the speech engines created by Google to provide functionality for parts of the API.
+Essentially, it is an API written in Java, including a recognizer, synthesizer, and a microphone capture utility.
+The project uses Google services for the synthesizer and recognizer.
+While this requires an Internet connection, it provides a complete, modern, and fully functional speech API in Java.

+### Features
 This project is separated on 3 parts :

-1) Google Speech Recognition based on Chromium Speech API (which is free with restrictions for commercial applications) through [GSpeechDuplex.java]( java-google-speech-api/src/main/java/com/darkprograms/speech/recognizer/GSpeechDuplex.java)
+**1)** Google Speech Recognition based on Chromium Speech API (which is free with restrictions for commercial applications) through [GSpeechDuplex.java]( java-google-speech-api/src/main/java/com/darkprograms/speech/recognizer/GSpeechDuplex.java)
    >It doesn't currently support the new official [Google Cloud Speech API](https://cloud.google.com/speech/)(which is also free but for a certain amount of words)

    >The new Google Cloud Speech API is not supported yet but you can see [here](https://cloud.google.com/speech/docs/reference/libraries#client-libraries-usage-java) the official Alpha Library from supported by Google